makeabhishek/Nondestructive-Testing/01_concepts.md

+## Piezoelectric Transducers

+### How to choose PZT parameters for a given frequency?
+The thickness of the active element of PZT is set based on the desired transducer frequency.
+A wafer element vibrates with a wavelength twice its thickness.
+As a result, piezoelectric crystals are cut to a thickness equal to half of the desired wavelength.

 ## Pressure Formula for a Single Element Ultrasonic Transducer
 For a single-element ultrasonic transducer, the acoustic pressure $p(r,\theta,t)$ at a point in the field can be expressed using the _Rayleigh-Sommerfeld integral_, assuming the transducer is circular and radiating into a fluid medium.